-Cyber-bullying - A form of bullying undertaken through the use of electronic devices.
+"Cyber-bullying" is a form of bullying undertaken through the use of electronic devices.
 Electronic devices include, but are not limited to, telephones, cellular phones or other wireless telecommunication devices, text messaging, emails, social networking sites, instant messaging, videos, web sites, or fake profiles.

-Hazing - an intentional or reckless act by a student or group of students that is directed against any other student(s) that endangers the mental or physical health or safety of the student(s) or that induces or coerces a student to endanger his/her mental or physical health or safety.
-Coaches and other employees of the school district shall not encourage, permit, condone or tolerate hazing activities.
+"Hazing" is an intentional or reckless act by a student or group of students that is directed against any other student(s) that endangers the mental or physical health or safety of the student(s) or that induces or coerces a student to endanger his/her mental or physical health or safety.
+Coaches and other employees of the school district shall not encourage, permit, condone, or tolerate hazing activities.